IBMSPadmin/spadmin/docker/README.md

 #### 3.1 Change TSM - SP server connection data's by local needs
 Change connection information in `spadmin_runtime/dsm.sys` file.
 #### 3.2 Set authorized users in
-Add public key of authorized user's in `spadmin_runtime/authorized_keys` file.
+Add public key of authorized user's in `spadmin_runtime/authorized_keys` file to enable ssh connection to container.
 #### Start container in and test it

 ## 4. Start container as daemon